Frank Mosca Acting Head of School

 Kj Weist Office Manager

 Kj has many years of experience as an office and administrative assistant.
-She has worked in the graphics and design area as well as the medical field in a variety of positions including optometry and surgical technology.
+She has worked in the graphics and design area and in the medical field in a variety of positions including optometry and surgical technology.
 She owned a gym for many years when her daughters, Alyssa and Carmen, were in elementary school.
 Kj enjoys reading, pottery, going to the beach, road trips and animals of all types.
 She has two Olde English Bulldogs, Frank and Einstein, who keep her very busy.

 Dan Tracey Facilities Manager